Beninois Yoruba: Indiginious Yoruba communities, and their administrative locations

+★ − Commune headquarters that are ancient historic capitals of Yoruba kingdoms and are recognized by the constitution of the Republic of Benin as homes of constituent monrchies.

+■ − Commune or arrondissement headquarters that are partially Yoruba and have other 'Yoruba-speaking' towns/villages/communities (arrondissements) within their official borders.

+◆ − Mixed (Yoruba and another ethnicity) towns/villages/communities or arrondissements that are not commune or arrondissement headquarters.

+● − Commune headquarters and arrondissement chief towns that are completely Non-Yoruba but have 'Yoruba-speaking' towns/villages/communities/quarters (arrondissements) within their official borders.

 Language

 As members of the Yoruba language continuum, the Yoruba spoken in Benin consists of several dialects mutually intelligible both with standard Yoruba spoken in Nigeria as well as with other dialects across the border.
-Some of these dialects, such as Ketu and Shabe actually straddle the Nigeria-Benin international border, with several towns and villages falling into either side.
-It is used in daily communication, media, and religious practices.
-Variation is present, often influenced by neighboring languages such as Fon and other Gbe and Gur languages.
+Some of these dialects, such as; Ohori, Anago (of Ketu and of Shabe actually straddle the Nigeria-Benin international border, with several towns and villages of the afore mentioned groups falling into either side, some such as Ilara even straddle it.

+The language is used in daily communication, media, and religious practices.
+Variation is present, often influenced by neighboring languages such as Fon (including Gun) and other Gbe and Gur languages.

 Culture and religion

 Beninese Yoruba retain and maintain traditional Yoruba cultural practices including music, dance, festivals, and oral literature such as; Oríkì, Ifá, Oro and Egungun festivals.
-Religious life is diverse: many indulge in veneration of the Orisha and practice traditional Yoruba religion, while others are adherents of Christianity and Islam.
+Religious life is diverse: many worship the Orishas and practice traditional Yoruba religion, while others are adherents of Christianity and Islam.

 The Vodun religion, which shares roots and several deities with Yoruba religion, also influences spiritual practices in the region.

 Contemporary issues

 Beninese Yoruba participate in national politics, education, commerce and social life.
-However, there have been concerns regarding political underrepresentation and cultural marginalization.
+However, there have been concerns regarding political persecution and cultural marginalization.
 Cultural groups and Yoruba scholars in Benin and Nigeria continue to advocate for the preservation and promotion of Yoruba identity across West Africa.